proto-mvp/SimpleWeatherApp/README.md

 - Since this is a demo, it is not 100% test covered, but many of the core components are well tested

-- UI Test is easy to add with the current set up as well
+- UI Tests using Robot pattern

 ## Extensibility